West Las Vegas:

 People from California and other cities have been populating the communities of Las Vegas, areas like North Las Vegas, the East Side or even Paradise as the cost of living in Las Vegas makes “Sin City” one of the most affordable places on the West Coast.

-The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Las Vegas by establishing their home elsewhere.
+The West Vegas community is still well intact, minus the demolishing a couple of old housing projects, even though many African-Americans in Las Vegas have outgrown the small neighborhood of West Side by establishing their home elsewhere.

 While the neighborhood of the city’s West Side experienced slum clearance and urban renewal during the 1940s and 1950s, which demolished homes to make way for highway construction and housing projects, it is currently unknown if gentrification will impact Westside Las Vegas.